 How Does The After Care Program Operate?

 Upon arrival to after care, attendance is taken and children are given time to socialize with their friends while enjoying a healthy snack.
 Next, we offer a supervised homework period where children can receive help if necessary.
 Weather permitting, there is playground play or indoor gym time, followed by free play and various fun and engaging learning activities.
-We ask that parents notify the program director in advance at 973-429-1269 or RAdams@glenridge.org if their child is going to be absent from their scheduled after care days.
+We ask that parents notify the program director in advance at RAdams@glenridge.org if their child is going to be absent from their scheduled after care days.

 3:15-3:30 Snack time